Perspective | The case for keeping the electoral college

 Indeed, this would heighten the attractiveness of odious, if marginally legal, strategies that have sprung up in recent years with the objective of diminishing voter turnout — such as the exclusion of felons, burdensome identification laws, challenges to mail-in voting.
 Up to now, manipulations of this sort have affected the presidential contest mainly through their presence in the states that are “in competition” and can influence the election outcome.
 However, if the electoral decision were to be based on the national popular vote, we can expect such laws, along with outright vote tampering, to be instituted more extensively, especially in states dominated by a single political party, since the institutional arrangements for ensuring a fair contest are weakest in such settings.

 The electoral college is a flawed anachronism, and its failings are manifest.
 Understandably, people tend to focus attention on the vexing deficiencies of the current system, since we are familiar with — and exasperated by — them.
-But any change will involve a trade-off.
+But any change would involve a trade-off.
 And we should consider the benefits of the current, imperfect system as well as the potential downside of any suggested replacement.

 We must ask how much it matters to be certain to have a president selected by the popular vote majority — surely, the gold standard in a democracy — if the rules also bring the potential for a chaotic and perhaps indecisive outcome in close national votes, in which even a recount might remain inconclusive and the recount process would probably be fraught with simultaneous legal challenges and court fights in many states.
-Alternatively, we can keep the electoral college as a buffering institution, which would limit the scope and havoc of a recount, but at a cost of sometimes producing a minority president.
+Alternatively, we can keep the electoral college as a buffering institution, which would limit the scope and havoc of a recount but at a cost of sometimes producing a minority president.
 This is the trade-off we must weigh.